hathawayj/gitandgithub/readme.md

 - Make your landing page stand out by [Managing your profile README](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
 Use [this guide](https://daily.dev/blog/creating-a-killer-github-profile-readme-part-1) for additional inspiration.
 - Track your work and share it with the world.
 - Organize and document your repositories.
 Here are some [great examples](https://github.com/matiassingers/awesome-readme)
-- Find a project you could support (long term goal).
+- Find a project you could support (long-term goal).

 ### Github's other tools